 What do I do if someone is in contempt?

 Any person can file an application for contempt in family law proceedings, even if they have no particular interest in the alleged contempt.
-The Family Law Rules 2004 state an Application-Contempt should be filed.
-It is important that the charge includes detail because the accused needs to understand the specific allegations against them and be provided with an opportunity to respond.
-The application will then likely be listed before a judge for hearing.
-It is always a good idea to obtain legal advice before filing an application.
+Rule 11.71 of the Federal Circuit and Family Court (Family Law) Rules 2021 states that if it is alleged that a party has committed contempt of court, a contempt application should be filed.
+The application should state the contempt alleged and be accompanied by an affidavit setting out the alleged facts.
+The application will then be listed before a judge for a hearing.
+It is always a good idea to obtain legal advice before filing a contempt application.

 For advice or representation in any legal matter, please contact Armstrong Legal.